Time Variance Authority

 The Time Variance Authority (TVA) is a fictional organization appearing in American comic books published by Marvel Comics.
-It is depicted as a group of timeline monitors.
+It is depicted as a group of timeline monitors tasked with preventing the existence of certain timelines that are deemed too dangerous to the Multiverse.

-In the Marvel Cinematic Universe (MCU), Chronicoms, based on the lower-ranked TVA Chronomonitors, are introduced in the fourth season finale of the ABC series Agents of S.H.I.E.L.D. in 2017, recurring through to its series finale in 2020, while the TVA is featured in the 2021 Disney+ series Loki and the promotional The Simpsons short film The Good, the Bart, and the Loki, primarily embodied by Ravonna Renslayer (portrayed by Gugu Mbatha-Raw) and Mobius M. Mobius (portrayed by Owen Wilson) and controlled by He Who Remains (portrayed by Jonathan Majors) through Miss Minutes (voiced by Tara Strong); a different TVA operating under an unidentified variation of Kang (also Majors) is also introduced in the first season finale.
+The TVA appears in the Marvel Cinematic Universe (MCU) Disney+ series Loki (2021–2023), and the film Deadpool & Wolverine (2024).

 Publication history

 The Time Variance Authority (TVA) first appeared in Thor #372 (October 1986).
 Created by Walt Simonson and Sal Buscema, the TVA originally paid homage to long-time Marvel writer/editor and continuity expert Mark Gruenwald: the TVA staff were all visually designed as clones of Gruenwald (the classification system for alternate realities—the Marvel multiverse—was devised, in part, by Gruenwald).

+In July 2024, Marvel Comics announced the five-issue comic book series TVA, written by Loki season two writer Katharyn Blair with art by Pere Perez, to debut in December 2024.
+The series sees the comics' version of the TVA blended with the one established in the Marvel Cinematic Universe (MCU) along with the comics debut of some MCU characters.
+Blair called TVA her "comics interpretation" of the organization following Loki's sacrifice at the end of season two, calling the comic a "funny, in-between awesome space".
+The series features Mobius, O.B., Casey, B-15, and Miss Minutes from the series, along with comics characters who are stranded outside their timelines such as Jimmy Hudson, Captain Peggy Carter, a variant of Gambit, and stranded Earth-65 resident Gwen Stacy.